 Please note: If the glasses ever steam up, do not rub the glasses with your gloves because this can damage the coating.
 You should rather dab the lens with a lint-free cloth!

 Polarised lenses are also very practical.
 Polarised lenses only partially let reflected light through so that the light reflected from snow on the ground isn’t perceived as brightly and won’t blind you.
 However, contrast becomes more apparent, since most of the so-called stray light is filtered (this is also polarised).
 The Julbo MonteBianco polarised glasses actually ensure that the desired effect is achieved.

 In addition, glasses, such as the Explorer L Alti Arc 4 from Julbo feature mirrored lenses.
 These have two basic functions:

 Firstly, they keep confusing reflections out of the glasses’ inner area (and therefore also out of the eye) and secondly, they filter out certain hues of light.
 So, whilst wearing silver glasses, most of the white light (e.g. light reflected from the snow) is bounced back and you’ll receive more light from other colours, for example the dark areas on a rock or the structure of the blue water.

-Another deciding factor whilst looking for sunglasses is its fit.
+Another deciding factor whilst looking for sunglasses is the fit.
 To prevent the glasses from slipping off your head, they should actually fit your head.
 For example, flexible temples come in handy when you want to secure it on your head, helmet or beanie.
-In addition, metal temples can actually become a problem for your ears on glaciers because they can cause frostbite.
+Metal temples can actually become a problem for your ears on glaciers because they can cause frostbite.